maximmcnair/Interview-Questions/README.md

 This repo serves as an interactive interview for Fanbookz frontend.

-Can you clone this repo.
+Can you fork this repo.
 Complete this task and create a pull request.

 ## Modal
 Files can be found in `./modal/`